coderamen666/srd-v3.5-md/magic-items/magic-items-v-wondrous-items.md

-**Slippers of Spider Climbing:** When worn, a pair of these slippers enable movement on vertical surfaces or even upside down along ceilings, leaving the wearer's hands free.
+**Slippers of Spider Climbing:** When worn, a pair of these slippers enable movement on vertical surfaces or even upside down along ceilings, leaving the wearer’s hands free.
 Her speed is 20 feet.
-Severely slippery surfaces---icy, oiled, or greased surfaces--- make these slippers useless.
+Severely slippery surfaces—icy, oiled, or greased surfaces— make these slippers useless.
 The slippers can be used for 10 minutes per day, split up as the wearer chooses.

 Faint transmutation; CL 4th; Craft Wondrous Item, *spider climb;* Price 4,800 gp;Weight 1/2 lb.